Server memory configuration options

-Reconfigure the amount of memory (in megabytes) for a SQL Server process used by an instance of SQL Server.
-There are two server memory options, min server memory and max server memory.
-These options change the amount of memory the SQL Server Memory Manager can allocate to a SQL Server process.
+- At any time you can reconfigure the bounds of memory (in megabytes) for a SQL Server process used by an instance of SQL Server via the min server memory (MB) and max server memory (MB) configuration options.

 The default settings and minimum allowable values for these options are:

-SQL Server can use memory dynamically; however, you can set the memory options manually and restrict the amount of memory that SQL Server can access.
-Before you set the amount of memory for SQL Server, determine the appropriate memory setting by subtracting, from the total physical memory, the memory required for the OS, memory allocations not controlled by the max_server_memory setting, and any other instances of SQL Server (and other system uses, if the computer is not wholly dedicated to SQL Server).
+SQL Server can use memory dynamically.
+However, you can set the memory options manually and restrict the amount of memory that SQL Server can access.
+Before you set the amount of memory for SQL Server, determine the appropriate memory setting by subtracting, from the total physical memory, the memory required for the operating system (OS), memory allocations not controlled by the max server memory (MB) setting, and any other instances of SQL Server (and other system uses, if the server is home to other applications that consume memory, including other instances of SQL Server).
 This difference is the maximum amount of memory you can assign to the current SQL Server instance.

-SQL Server is not guaranteed to allocate the amount of memory specified in min server memory.
-If the load on the server never requires allocating the amount of memory specified in min server memory, SQL Server will run with less memory.
+SQL Server isn't guaranteed to allocate the amount of memory specified in min server memory (MB).
+If the load on the server never requires allocating the amount of memory specified in min server memory (MB), SQL Server will use less memory.

-Use max_server_memory to guarantee the OS does not experience detrimental memory pressure.
-To set max server memory configuration, monitor overall consumption of the SQL Server process in order to determine memory requirements.
-For an initial configuration or when there was no opportunity to collect SQL Server process memory usage over time, use the following generalized best practice approach to configure max_server_memory for a single instance:
+- Before you set the max server memory (MB) configuration, monitor overall memory consumption of the server hosting the SQL Server instance, during normal operation, to determine memory availability and requirements.
+For an initial configuration or when there was no opportunity to collect SQL Server process memory usage over time, use the following generalized best practice approach to configure max server memory (MB) for a single instance:

-- From the total OS memory, subtract the equivalent of potential SQL Server thread memory allocations outside the max server memory control, which is comprised of stack size 1 * calculated max worker threads 2.
+- From the total OS memory, subtract the equivalent of potential SQL Server thread memory allocations outside max server memory (MB) control, which is the stack size1 multiplied by calculated max worker threads2.

-- Then subtract 25% for other memory allocations outside the max server memory control, such as backup buffers, extended stored procedure DLLs, objects that are created by using Automation procedures (sp_OA calls), and allocations from linked server providers.
-This is a generic approximation, mileage may vary.
+- Then subtract 25% for other memory allocations outside max server memory (MB) control, such as backup buffers, extended stored procedure DLLs, objects that are created by using Automation procedures (sp_OA calls), allocations from linked server providers, columnstore indexes, and allocations for in-memory objects.
+This is a generic approximation, and your mileage may vary.

-- What remains should be the max_server_memory setting for a single instance setup.
+- What remains should be the max server memory (MB) setting for a single instance setup.

 1 Refer to the Memory Management Architecture guide for information on thread stack sizes per architecture.